At the Heart of Medical Practice: an Interview with Hamilton’s Dr. Angela Carol

 Her ability to shape policy stems from hands-on work in a number of roles.
-These include her positions as medical advisor with the College of Physicians and Surgeons of Ontario, assistant clinical professor of family medicine on the faculty of Health Sciences at McMaster University and as lead physician at Hamilton Urban Core Community Health Centre (CHC) in Hamilton’s Code Red Zone, where the life expectancy of residents is a full 20 years less than anywhere else in the city.
+These include her positions as former medical advisor with the College of Physicians and Surgeons of Ontario, assistant clinical professor of family medicine on the faculty of Health Sciences at McMaster University and as lead physician at Hamilton Urban Core Community Health Centre (CHC) in Hamilton’s Code Red Zone, where the life expectancy of residents is a full 20 years less than anywhere else in the city.

 She also collaborates with an assortment of community stakeholders through her leadership position at CHC to assist immigrants and refugees, seniors, youth, the homeless and unattached patients and people who use drugs.

 Dr. Angela Carol: I started my career as a child and youth worker as well as a social worker.
 Regularly seeing children, youth and families in crisis from chronic illnesses like mental illness, chronic pain and addiction made me realize that I wanted to make a difference in a more direct way.
 I wanted to treat mental illness, chronic diseases including addiction and pain and advocate for patients as a physician.
 My goal remains to break down barriers that prevent access to appropriate treatment – and wellness in general.

 Did you have a mentor when you were starting out?
 If so, what did you learn from your mentor?